 The first police headquarters was in City Hall at Fifth Avenue and G Street.
 Several moves later, the department relocated at Dead Man's Point, named because of its use as a burial place for sailors and marines during the charting and surveying of San Diego Bay.
 The department remained there -- at 801 West market Street -- until 1987, when it moved into its current seven-story headquarters building at 1401 Broadway.

-For those interested in looking at crime trends over the past several decades, we have provided the City of San Diego Historical Crime Statistics available for the years 1950-2003, which show both crime actual numbers and rates.
+For those interested in looking at crime trends over the past several decades, we have provided the City of San Diego Historical Crime Statistics available for the years since1950, which shows both crime actual numbers and rates.